duckietown/docs-brown/book/doc-sky/42-rc-flying/10-assignment.md

 throttle and the angular velocities directly.

 1. Use the throttle to take off.
 Describe in words what this does to each of the four motors.
-What affect does this action have on the drone?
+What effect does this action have on the drone?

 2. Now take off.
 Fly around a bit and try to land back on the target.